efost/workos-takehome/README.md

 - [ ] Make filter logic more robust -- integrate the kebab-case key from the main JSON data somehow
 - [ ] Add arrow key support for cycling through users?
 - [ ] Make tabs accessible
+- [ ] Make loader nicer and centered in page